jonesor/mpmsim/README.md

 #> [4,] 0.0000000 0.0000000 0.2344795 0.1032486
 ```

-### Simulate an MPM using a particular sample size
+### Simulate sampling error for an MPM

-The function `simulate_mpm` can be used to simulate an MPM based on
+The function `add_mpm_error` can be used to simulate an MPM with
-expected transition rates (survival and fecundity) and sample sizes.
-The
+sampling error, based on expected transition rates (survival and
-expected transition rates must be provided as matrices.
-The sample
+fecundity) and sample sizes.
+The expected transition rates must be
-size(s) can be given as either a matrix of sample sizes for each element
+provided as matrices.
+The sample size(s) can be given as either a matrix
-of the matrix or as a single value which is then applied to all elements
+of sample sizes for each element of the matrix or as a single value
-of the matrix.
+which is then applied to all elements of the matrix.

 The function uses a binomial process to simulate survival/growth
 elements and a Poisson process to simulate the fecundity elements.
 As a